ExpHP/thpages/static/content/mods/bullet-cap.md

 ## My patch needs to know the bullet cap.
 How can it be made compatible with `bullet_cap`?

-> `bullet_cap` promises to preserve the location of&mdash;and modify the value of&mdash;any integer in the code whose value represents something related to a cap. (unless it also depends on the size of each array element)
+> `bullet_cap` promises to preserve the location of&mdash;and modify the value of&mdash;any dword-sized integer in the code whose value represents something related to a cap. (unless it also depends on the size of each array element)

 In other words, the recommended way to get the current bullet cap is to read the value (or a number related to it) from anywhere it appears in the code.  *Note that must be done at some point after the bullet-manager global has been initialized while starting a new game,* to ensure that `bullet_cap` has had a chance to apply all of its changes.